'Firefly Sunshine' yarrow. Photo by: Proven Winners

 Water and fertilizer:

 Yarrow is one perennial that actually thrives on neglect, and your plants will suffer if you overwater or overfertilize them.
 Keep the soil evenly moist until the roots become established, but after that only water your plants when the soil is completely dry.
-Fertilization is rarely needed.
+Fertilization is rarely needed, and overfertilization can lead to leggy growth.

 Dividing: